Table of Contents

 You might be surprised to know that personalization leaders such as Amazon, Netflix, etc. are witnessing a 15 to 35% increase in revenues through product recommendations.

-‘Data’ is the oil that fuels recommendations systems.
+‘Data’ is the oil that fuels recommendation systems.
 Want to know how?
 This flowchart would help you understand better:

 Source: Towards Data Science